 Giving back to the community is what FIRST is all about!
 Volunteering at community functions,

 interest within our community.
 These events allow the team to create public

 relations, thank our supporters, as well as meet potential sponsors and team members.

 Current Outreach Projects:

 will be held every Friday June 15th - August 24th.
-These workshops will be open to the public.
-Cold
+These workshops are open to the public, everyone

 For a list of this summer's workshops,